-\textbf{Noise Condition}.
+\textbf{Noise condition}.
 By default, fake ResShift and generator models are initialized with teacher weights.
-Furthermore, for noise conditioning, as described in \wasyparagraph \ref{subsec:residual_shifting_distillation}, we implement an extra convolutional channel to expand the generator's first convolutional layer to accept noise as an additional input.
+Furthermore, for noise conditioning, as described in \wasyparagraph \ref{subsec:residual_shifting_distillation}, we implement an additional convolutional channel to expand the generator's first convolutional layer to accept noise as an additional input.
 The noise is concatenated with the encoded low-resolution image and is processed by a separate zero-initialized convolutional layer.

 \textbf{Training hyperparameters}.
 We use the same hyperparameters as SinSR for training, including batch size, EMA rate, and optimizer type.
-To achieve smoother convergence, we replace the learning rate scheduler with a constant learning rate of $5\times10^{-5}$, matching the base learning rate of SinSR.
-Additionally, we adjust the AdamW \cite{loshchilov2019decoupled} optimizer’s $\beta$ parameters to $[0.9, 0.95]$ to further stabilize training.
-To ensure controlled adaptation between the generator and the fake ResShift models, we update the generator's weights once for every $K = 5$ updates of the fake model, following the strategy in DMD2 \cite{yin2024improved}.
-Furthermore, we adopt the loss normalization technique proposed in \cite{pmlr-v235-zhou24x} to improve training stability.
-In the final loss function (Eq. \ref{eq:final loss}) we set $\lambda_1 = 2$ and $\lambda_2 = 3 \cdot 10^{-3}$ following OSEDiff \cite{wu2024onestep} and DMD2, respectively.
+To achieve smoother convergence, we replace the learning rate scheduler with a constant learning rate of $5\times10^{-5}$, which corresponds to the base learning rate of SinSR.
+Additionally, we adjust the AdamW \citep{loshchilov2019decoupled} optimizer’s $\beta$ parameters to $[0.9, 0.95]$ to further stabilize training.
+To ensure controlled adaptation between the generator and the fake ResShift models, we update the generator's weights once for every $K = 5$ updates of the fake model, following the strategy of DMD2 \citep{yin2024improved}.
+The influence of the hyperparameter $K$ on the training stability of RSD and its results is validated in Section \ref{sec:ablation_study}.
+Furthermore, we adopt the loss normalization technique proposed in SiD \citep{pmlr-v235-zhou24x} to improve the stability of the training.
+In the final loss function (Equation \ref{eq:final loss}), we set $\lambda_1 = 2$ and $\lambda_2 = 3 \cdot 10^{-3}$ following OSEDiff \citep{wu2024onestep} and DMD2, respectively.